 Pesto sauce and pasta sauce for your dogs?
+Why not?

 Culinary herbs from your garden, like basil and oregano, add much more than flavor to your dog’s and your food.
 Carbohydrates, protein, vitamins, minerals, antioxidants and even fiber and protein contribute valuable nutritional components to balance the diet.

 Let’s look at a couple of popular backyard herbs that are favorites in Italian cooking.

 Basil and oregano are part of the mint family, and are filled with lots of good stuff.

 Basil is loaded.
 According to Dr Randy Kidd DVM PhD, basil may have aphrodisiac and hallucinogenic qualities!
 But he chooses it for its nutritional values: beta-carotene, Vitamins A, B6, C, E and K, plus trace amounts of others.

 A tablespoon of basil leaves can contain 47 mg of calcium, 1.89 mg of iron, 55 mg of potassium, and 15 mg of manganese.
 Two teaspoons of dried basil contains almost the same amount of calcium as a glass of milk.